Geo3ngel/Obsidian-DND/content/Hunter Luyarnha Campaign/Session Notes/DND Session 15.md

 "Tags:":
 ---
 # Notes
-Heading over into [[000 Zettelkasten/DND/Hunter - Luyarnha Campaign/Locations/Luyarnha/Districts/Grand Cathedral/Heaven's Hospice]] to console [[content/Hunter Luyarnha Campaign/Player Characters/Dur'zoga]] and [[content/Hunter Luyarnha Campaign/Player Characters/Cello]]
+Heading over into [[Heaven's Hospice]] to console [[Dur'zoga]] and [[Cello]]

 ## Semetra & Marinus
-Semetra and Marinus head to [[000 Zettelkasten/DND/Hunter - Luyarnha Campaign/Locations/Luyarnha/Districts/Grand Cathedral/Heaven's Hospice]] on their own, and get a private table for two and discuss just what the fuck happened last combat.
+Semetra and Marinus head to [[Heaven's Hospice]] on their own, and get a private table for two and discuss just what the fuck happened last combat.

-The person who possessed [[content/Hunter Luyarnha Campaign/NPCs/Jaeger Meisters/Semetra]] during our battle that resulted in Dur'zoga and Marinus dying changes with each Moon.
+The person who possessed [[Semetra]] during our battle that resulted in Dur'zoga and Marinus dying changes with each Moon.
 - Her people draw power from the moon.
 - After migrating to Luyarnha, something changed in their power.
 It changed much like the phases of the moon.
 	- Someone could always connect to the moon in a stronger way that they could, these people were referred to as [[Aspects]] of the moon?